cogtoolslab/physics-benchmarking-neurips2021/osf/preregistration_dominoes_pilot.md

 5. Not informing subjects that the main part of the trial starts
 6. 100 trials
-    1. Fixation cross is shown for random interval between 500ms and 1000ms
+    1. Fixation cross is shown for random interval between 500ms and 1000ms **2.
+First frozen frame shown for 500ms**
-    2. Video is played for 1500ms, then hidden
+    3. Video is played for 1500ms, then hidden
-    3. Prediction is queried from subject (yes/no)
+    4. Prediction is queried from subject (yes/no)
 7. Demographics & Feedback
     * age
     * gender